urbanautomaton/urbanautomaton.com/content/blog/2013-08-27-rails-autoloading-hell.markdown

 ---
 kind: article
 title: "Rails Autoloading and the Pit of Despair"
-created_at: 2013-07-24 12:00
+created_at: 2013-08-27 12:00
 comments: true
 draft: false
 categories: [Rails, autoloading, magic]
 ---

-Rails is, in part, known and loved for its initial ease of development.
+Rails is, in part, known and loved for its ease of initial development.
 A big part of the "wow!" factor of DHH's famous blog demonstration, its conveniences lower the turnaround time between writing code and seeing the results in the browser.
 Two of the key features are: